deptofdefense/dds-at-DEFCON/2021/ddr/README.md

 * Each transmission contains a command type, command identifer, message count, and CRC fields.
 * Each movement message has three values left motor power, right motor power, and run time.
 * The first bit of both the left and right motor fields identifies if the motor is going forward or reverse
+* The Defense Digital Rover is the latest product from Otter MiSpace and SpaceDotCom
+* 7h3 p455w0rd 15 fr0m 1457 Y34r5 64m3

 ### Walkthrough